Lorin M. Scher, M.D.

 Sacramento, CA 95817

 Dr. Scher completed his general psychiatry residency training at New York Presbyterian Hospital (Cornell).
-During this time, he completed a fellowship at the New York Psychoanalytic Institute.
-Dr. Scher also completed the Psychosomatic Medicine (PSM) Fellowship here at UC Davis before joining the faculty.
+During that time, he completed a fellowship at the New York Psychoanalytic Institute.
+He also completed a psychosomatic medicine fellowship at UC Davis before joining its faculty.
 He is board-certified in general psychiatry and psychosomatic medicine.